 - We acted as special counsel to Credit Agricole Corporate and Investment Bank (CACIB) in a project financing for the construction, commissioning, maintenance and operation of a 49.2 MW wind park (valued at approx. US$ 85 million), developed by Kiyú Parque Eólico S.A., a project company belonging to the Cobra Group.

 Our firm provided advice to the lender and in that capacity conducted the local law due diligence, reviewed the project documents, drafted the security documents, reviewed the finance documents, and assisted in the closing of the transaction.

 - We represented lenders in the syndicated long-term project financing, granted by DEG and PROPARCO to finance the purchase of 12,000 acres of forested land by a local company, which included take-or-pay agreements of the wood with affiliates of the sponsor.
 A separate tranche was financed by BROU (national development bank) with same security documents to be shared by all lenders.

 Our firm provided advice to DEG and PROPARCO.
 In that capacity we conducted due diligence, reviewed and negotiated the project documents, reviewed the finance documents, drafted the security documents and assisted in the closing of a transaction worth US$ 45 million.

-Our firm was the awardee in a bidding contest called by the Corporación Nacional para el Desarrollo (the governmental agency specializing in the development of infrastructure projects) to assist in the structuring of infrastructure projects, of which two are already underway.
+- Our firm was the awardee in a bidding contest called by the Corporación Nacional para el Desarrollo (the governmental agency specializing in the development of infrastructure projects) to assist in the structuring of infrastructure projects.

 - Represented Banco Santander (Uruguay), a regular client, in an equity bridge loan to fund 90% of Fotowatio Renewable Ventures’ equity needs in a 50 MW photovoltaic energy project, secured by a collateral trust agreement created with the shares of the project companies.